-After manually eliminating noise and unnecessary points, the point clouds obtained by the TLS measurement were converted into DEMs using a simple liner interpolation by triangulated irregular network (TIN) and resampling, because vegetation cover was absent in the site.
+- 15 After manually eliminating noise and unnecessary points, the point clouds obtained by the TLS measurement were converted into digital elevation models (DEMs) using a simple triangulated irregular network (TIN) interpolation, because vegetation cover was absent in the site.
 The resolution of the DEMs was set at 10 cm, which sufficiently covers the average point density of the point clouds.
-Areas with sparse point clouds (approximately <100 point m-2), vegetated areas, and areas affected by the combination of various processes (e.g., talus slopes with the lower part eroded by stream flow) were excluded from the analyses.

-The extent of typical geomorphic units in the TLS survey area, including three rock slopes, three talus slopes, and a channel around the monitoring plot P1, was mapped by field surveys (Fig. 4).
-Distribution of the slope gradient with in these geomorphic units were calculated from TLS DEMs with various grid sizes.
+Areas with sparse point clouds (approximately <100 point m-2), vegetated areas, and areas affected by the combination of various processes (e.g., talus slopes with the lower part eroded by stream flow) were excluded from the analyses. - 20 The extent of typical geomorphic units in the TLS survey area, including three rock slopes, three talus slopes, and a channel around the monitoring plot P1, was mapped by field surveys to calculate the slope gradient of geomorphic units with various grid sizes (Fig. 4).
 The mapping was conducted at the same time as each TLS survey because the area changed over time due to the sediment supply from outcrops and transportation of sediment by debris flows.